jpravetz/epdoc-validate/README.md

 - Attempts to build output even if errors are encountered
 - Supports comparing values against a reference document (eg. to save only changes to a document)
+- Output is built that onlyu contains changed values

 ## Sample Usage